Disappearance of Perry Cohen and Austin Stephanos: Disappearance

-Shortly after they left, a line of thunderstorms was documented moving towards the area, and the National Weather Service issued a special marine warning that warned of heavy rains and winds potentially in excess of 40 mph.
-It is believed that the two boys were overtaken by the storm, as Stephanos's cellphone was disconnected from the Internet around 1:15 PM.
-His last social media post was from his Snapchat account, with one of the posts being the boys on the boat with fishing poles and a message stating; "Peace Out Jup", which friends claim meant the boys were going to the Bahamas.
-A friend told reporters that another post from that day from Stephanos's account was a video of the fast-moving storm headed towards the boat, with the commentary; "We're f-cked".
+Shortly after they left, as a line of thunderstorms moved towards the area, the National Weather Service issued a special marine warning advising that heavy rains and winds exceeding 40 mph may reach the inlet.
+Stephanos's cellphone was disconnected from the Internet around 1:15 PM.
+His last social media posts were from his Snapchat account, with one of the posts being a photo of the boys on the boat with fishing poles and a message stating: "Peace Out Jup".
+Friends of Cohen and Stephanos claim the message meant the boys were planning to go to the Bahamas.
+A friend told reporters that another post from that day from Stephanos's account was a video of the fast-moving storm headed towards the boat along with the text, "We're f-cked".

 Search efforts

 A fund was created to pay for private searches for the boys and within a few hours had raised thousands of dollars.
 Dozens of people, including NFL Hall-of-Famer Joe Namath, joined the search and participants followed shorelines and beaches looking for any debris washed ashore.

 Due to the vast sea area to be searched, multiple boats and aircraft were used to search for the missing boys.
-A Coast Guard C-130 airplane, a Miami helicopter crew, a HR 144 plane, two US Customs and Border Protection planes and two Coast Guard Cutters were used along with multiple private boaters and pilots offering their help.
+A Coast Guard C-130 airplane, a Miami helicopter crew, an HR 144 plane, two US Customs and Border Protection planes and two Coast Guard Cutters were used along with multiple private boaters and pilots offering their help.
 The search was made difficult as it was determined that the boat was not equipped with an emergency positioning beacon or any other safety equipment, such as a radio or GPS.

 The boat that the boys were operating was originally discovered on July 26, 2015 near Daytona Beach, Florida and the Coast Guard attached a data-marker buoy to the boat and left to continue to search for Cohen and Stephanos.
 It was re-discovered on March 18, 2016 about one hundred miles from Bermuda.
 An iPhone and other personal effects were found on board the boat.
 The search for the boys was called off on July 31, 2015.

 Investigation

 Due to the storm that occurred shortly after the boys left the marina, the boys were declared missing; they were generally believed to be victims of the violent storm.
-However, with the rediscovering of the boat on March 18, 2016 the parents of Cohen believed that there was potentially additional information on the fate of the children.
+However, with the rediscovery of the boat on March 18, 2016 the parents of Cohen believed that there was potentially additional information on the fate of the children.
 The boat was discovered to have the ignition and the battery switched to the off position, which could potentially indicate foul play.

 However, as there is no other evidence of foul play, all the items found in the boat were turned over to the boys' families, without investigation into the objects.
 Cohen's parents filed a lawsuit against an iPhone being returned to Stephanos's parents as they felt it would break the chain of custody and any evidence would be tainted by potential bias.